beetbox/pylastfp/README.rst

 Installation
 ------------

-To install, you will a compiler and the dependencies required by fplib
+To install, you will need a compiler and the dependencies required by fplib
 itself: `fftw`_ (compiled for single-precision floats) and `libsamplerate`_.
 Once you have these, just type::